Top 5 Drainage Problems in Sydney Homes

 Drainage issues in Sydney are commonly caused by a mix of environmental and structural factors.
 These include clay-heavy soils that hold water, sudden downpours that overwhelm stormwater systems, blocked or damaged pipes (often from tree roots), poor yard grading, and aging infrastructure that hasn’t been updated to handle modern runoff volumes.

 If you’re dealing with consistent water pooling, rising damp, or subsurface moisture problems—even after basic fixes like regrading or gutter cleaning—you may benefit from a French drain.
-This solution is ideal for redirecting underground water away from foundations or low-lying areas.
+This solution is ideal for redirecting underground water away from foundations or low-lying areas—especially when choosing between a French drain and a soakwell for your property.
 A professional inspection can confirm whether it’s the right choice or if simpler fixes, like downpipe extensions or surface drains, might be enough.

 Yes.
 When water repeatedly pools near your home, it increases hydrostatic pressure against your foundation walls.
 Over time, this pressure can lead to cracks, shifting, or even structural settling.
 Damp conditions can also degrade building materials and contribute to mould, which affects both property value and indoor air quality.